CameronCSS/background-removal-tool/README.md

 # ✂️ Background Removal Tool

 A simple tool that removes backgrounds from images using the rembg library.
-Built with Flask and modern web technologies, it features a drag-and-drop interface, clipboard paste support, and instant downloads.
+Built with Flask and deployed on Docker.

 [TRY IT OUT](https://bg.camdoesdata.com)